0eti/.config/README.md

 Spent a long time trying to make vim into vscode.
 Kinda worked, but became a headache to maintain.

-So much easier to bring vscode closer to vim.
-Pure vim/nvim setups are far more performant (esp. for larger files), but that rarely becomes an issue for me.
-I tried using vscode+vim without emulation, but it unfortunately doesn't play nice with a lot of extensions.
+For my case, I found it significantly easier to bring vscode closer to vim (via vim emulation).
+This convenience comes at the cost of performance (esp in larger files).
+I tried using vscode+vim/nvim without emulation, but it unfortunately doesn't play nice with other extensions.

 - vscode
   - setup tailored for typescript